 Vaccines for SARS are under intensive research.
 Till now, studies have been conducted only in animals.
 Tests are not performed in humans as it is unethical and risky.
 In order to prevent the recurrence of SARS, follow the safety guidelines.

-Wash Your Hands.
-Washing your hands with soap and hot water is the best preventive measure.
-You can also use alcohol-based rubs.
+Wash the Hands - Washing the hands with soap and hot water is the best preventive measure.
+A person can also use alcohol-based rubs.

-Washing Other Objects.
-Use hot water and soap to wash the utensils, bedding, and clothing if you are living with a person affected by SARS.
+Washing Other Objects - Use hot water and soap to wash the utensils, bedding, and clothing, if a person is living with a person affected by SARS.

-Wear a Mask.
-It is essential to cover your mouth and nose with a surgical mask.
-Wearing a mask might help you stay away from any type of infection.
-Especially when there is an outbreak of certain respiratory illnesses, you might need a mask.
+Wear a Mask - It is essential to cover the mouth and nose with a surgical mask.
+Wearing a mask might help a person to stay away from any type of infection.
+Especially when there is an outbreak of certain respiratory illnesses, a person might need a mask.

-Use Disposable Gloves.
-Gloves should not only be worn by health care providers, but by all the individuals if you are in a heavy exposure area.
-If you are in contact with the person's body feces and fluids, it is necessary to wear disposable gloves.
-After you use the gloves, throw your gloves.
+Use Disposable Gloves - Gloves should not only be worn by health care providers but by all individuals if a person is in a heavy exposure area.
+If a person is in contact with the person's body feces and fluids, it is necessary to wear disposable gloves.
+After a person is using the gloves, dispose of the gloves safely.

 All precautions should be followed for a minimum of 10 days, even after the symptoms are gone.
 Keep the children safe at home as the school may be the site of a high risk of infection.
 Do not allow the kids to play with pets.
 Always keep an eye on them.
 Wash the objects used by them with special care.
 Teach the children proper hygiene techniques.

-Are you suffering from any similar illness?
-Call a doctor online and discuss your problems through voice calls or video calls.
+If a person is suffering from a similar illness, call a doctor online and discuss the problems through voice calls or video calls.